singha53-zz/mern-app-boilerplate/README.md

 Asides:
   * prior to starting please make and account on github (https://github.com/), travis ci (https://travis-ci.org/) and heroku (https://id.heroku.com/login)
   * I use vs code
+  * if servers are in use kill all servers: killall -9 node

 ## Step 1: create gitup repo
   * go to repositories tab on your Github Profile page and hit the New button (green button on the right)
   * type name of app (app_name will be used throughout this tutorial; replace with the name of your choice), description, and initialize with README.md
+  * FYI: if you already have a travis ci account and it is sycned with github, then at the time of initialization, there should be an option to select Travis CI.

 ## Step 2: enable Travis CI
   * click Authorize travis-ci to log in with your GitHub username/password.